balena-io/docs/pages/runtime/resin-base-images.md

 #### <a name="what-is-inside"></a>What's inside a Resin base image

-Basing on the official Docker images, there are bunch of cool stuff inside the Resin base images offer unique features that you would love.
+Based on the official Docker images, the Resin base images a number of unique features:

 ###### INIT SYSTEM

-[Tini](https://github.com/krallin/tini) is integrated as the default init system, it will clean up the zombie processes which can starve the entire system and perform signal forwarding to make sure the correct stop signal sent to your application on exit.
+[Tini](https://github.com/krallin/tini) is integrated as the default init system.
+This cleans up zombie processes which can consume excess resources and performs signal forwarding to make sure the correct stop signal is sent to your application on exit.
 We also pre-install another init system which can be triggered using the `INITSYSTEM` environment variable.

-* For those images with Systemd init system installed (Debian and Fedora based base images), the systemd init system is disabled by default.
+* For those images with the systemd init system installed (Debian and Fedora based base images), the systemd init system is disabled by default.
 It can be enabled by adding `ENV INITSYSTEM on` to your Dockerfile below the `FROM <Docker image>` line.
-This will trigger systemd init system on the Docker image.
 * For those images with OpenRC init system installed (Alpine Linux based base images), the OpenRC init system is disabled by default.
 It can be enabled by adding `ENV INITSYSTEM on` to your Dockerfile below the `FROM <Docker image>` line.
 This will trigger OpenRC init system on the Docker image.
 * `systemd was included in Debian wheezy as a technology preview.
 Please make sure that you are using Debian testing or newer to get a recent version of systemd.` from [Systemd Debian Wiki Page][systemd-wiki].
 Therefore, we do not install systemd on wheezy images. `ENV INITSYSTEM` will only work on jessie and sid images.